Kim Fowley: 1960s

 He was credited for "hypophone" on the Mothers of Invention's first album Freak Out!
-When asked about this band leader Frank Zappa later said "The hypophone is his mouth, 'cause all that ever comes out of it is hype."
-Other singles by Fowley as a recording artist included "Animal Man", during the song he remarks "Its too dirty, it'll be banned" from his popular 1968 album Outrageous.
+When asked later about this, band leader Frank Zappa said that "The hypophone is his mouth, 'cause all that ever comes out of it is hype."
+Other singles by Fowley as a recording artist included "Animal Man" from his 1968 album Outrageous; during the song he remarks, "It's too dirty, it'll be banned".
 All his efforts as a solo artist since 1970 have become cult items, both in reissue and bootleg formats.

-In 1968, Fowley joined forces with a young band from Topanga Canyon California, St John Green, to produce their only album containing songs, musical soundtracks, comedy and dark poetry.
+In 1968, Fowley joined forces with a young band, St John Green, from Topanga Canyon in California, to produce their only album, which contains songs, musical soundtracks, comedy and dark poetry.
 The band members were: Ed Bissot (bass), Bill Kirkland (guitars), Vic Sabino (vocals, harmonica and percussion), Michael 'Papabax' Baxter (keyboards, arranger), and Shelly Scott (drums).
 The album was engineered by Michael Lloyd.
 Fowley later claimed it to be "one of the great lost records...Somebody will reissue it someday and people will start crying and jacking off and smoking dope to it.
 It's a great record.
 There's only a handful of records that I've made that are great."
 The album was released by MGM on the Flick Disc label, but the group disbanded soon afterwards.

 He is credited with being the inspiration behind promoter John Brower's call to John Lennon that resulted in the last-minute appearance of the Plastic Ono Band at the Toronto Rock and Roll Revival on September 13, 1969, where Fowley was the MC.
 At this event, Fowley invited the audience to light matches and lighters to welcome a nervous John Lennon to the stage.

 In 1969, Fowley produced the album I'm Back and I'm Proud for Gene Vincent.
 He co-wrote for Warren Zevon's first solo album, Wanted Dead or Alive.
 Fowley collaborated with his friend Skip Battin during Battin's membership as bassist with the Byrds on a number of songs which appeared on their early 1970's albums: "The Hungry Planet", "You All Look Alike", "Tunnel of Love", "Citizen Kane", "Absolute Happiness", "Precious Kate", and "America's Great National Pastime".
 The latter song was released as a single in late 1971.
 When Battin moved on to the New Riders of the Purple Sage in 1974, Fowley and Battin co-wrote five songs for the New Riders: "On the Amazon", "Big Wheels", "Singing Cowboy", "Neon Rose" and "Strangers on a Train".